carlosdoki/aws-elb-monitoring-extension/README.md

 Configure "enableDecryption" of "credentialsDecryptionConfig" to true and provide the encryption key in "encryptionKey" For example,
    ```
-   #Encryption key for Encrypted password.
+   #Encryption key for Encrypted accountAccessKey.
    credentialsDecryptionConfig:
        enableDecryption: "true"
        encryptionKey: "XXXXXXXX"